i404788/rust-rtl8710/README.md

-# rustl8710
-Rust on RTL8710
+# rustl8710: Rust on RTL8710

 Original background and usage instructions at: [https://polyfractal.com/post/rustl8710/](https://polyfractal.com/post/rustl8710/)

 ## Updates by Lup Yuen

-Updated scripts to use OpenOCD instead of JLink as JTAG tool, because JLink no longer works with PADI JTAG dongle.
+The rustl8710 code has been updated to use OpenOCD instead of JLink as the JTAG tool, because JLink no longer works with the PADI JTAG USB dongle.
 See https://forum.pine64.org/archive/index.php?thread-4579-2.html

-Tested on Ubuntu 18.04 LTS.
+Tested on:
+- Ubuntu 18.04 LTS x86 64-bit on Oracle VirtualBox 5.2.12 (hosted on Windows 10)
+- Ubuntu 18.04 LTS x86 64-bit on Cherry Atom notebook PC

-### Install prerequisites
+## Install prerequisites

 ```
 sudo apt update